 #29: Platinum Blonde Balayage Hair Lowlights

-There is no way better to spice up your platinum blonde hair than to add balayaged lowlights.
-This technique makes your blonde hair look brighter and your hair color look multidimensional.
+There is no way to spice up your platinum blonde hair than to add balayaged lowlights.
+This technique makes your blonde hair look brighter and your hair color multi-dimensional.
 One of the many wonderful things about balayage is that it gives seamless results.
 No lines, no streaks.

 #30: Beachy Blonde Hair with Brown Lowlights

-The best thing about this hair is all of the dimension at the roots, making it still look fresh in between salon visits.
+The best thing about this hair is its dimension at the roots, making it still look fresh between salon visits.

-If you want brown lowlights on blonde hair, extra highlights and texture spray will be your best friend.
-Highlights give the sun-kissed California hair to any natural base color.
-Highlighting your hair will also give it more of a texture on its own to hold those loose, beach waves.
+Extra highlights and texture spray will be your best friend if you want brown lowlights on blonde hair.
+Highlights give the sun-kissed California hair any natural base color.
+Highlighting your hair will give it more texture to hold those loose beach waves.

-Use a texture spray or a very flexible hairspray to hold the waves and have a matte finish on the hair, which has the look of being out on the beach in the sand and the saltwater all day.
+Use a texture spray or a very flexible hairspray to hold the waves and have a matte finish on the hair, which looks like being out on the beach in the sand and the saltwater all day.

 #31: Caramel Blonde Lowlights